Ebookchain/ebook-electron-official-docs/en/api/web-view-tag.md

 If "on", the guest page in `webview` will have node integration and can use node APIs like `require` and `process` to access low level system resources.

+**Note:** Node integration will always be disabled in the `webview` if it is disabled on the parent window.

 ### `plugins`